JunoNgx/crisp-game-lib-tutorial/README.md

 You will also notice that `fBullets` are drawn twice: the first time to allow themselves to be interacted with from `enemies`, and the second time, to interact with `enemies` from themselves.

-This is a CrispGameLib quirk, while this does sound mind-boggling, it is not as complicated as it looks.
-The takeaway is: always make sure that the two involved colliding sprites are already drawn, which means occasionally drawing some of them twice.
+This is a **CrispGameLib quirk**, while this does sound mind-boggling at first, it is not as complicated as it looks.
+The takeaway is: always make sure that the two colliding sprites are already drawn, which means occasionally drawing some of them more than once.

 Step 05 conclusion: [deployment]() / [code]() TODO
 ## Step 06: How audio works